jaypipes/sqlb/README.md

-As you can see above, the minor enhancements to our application of allowing a configurable number of articles and filtering by author have already begun to make the `getArticles()` function unweildy.
+As you can see above, the minor enhancements to our application of allowing a configurable number of articles and filtering by author have already begun to make the `getArticles()` function unwieldy.
 The string being generated for our SQL SELECT statement is both more difficult to read and less efficient to construct (due to the multiple string concatenations and memory allocations being performed).
 Adding more filtering capability would bring yet more